zarenkamp/banking_api/README.md

+### INFO

+Running with ENV = 'local' will create a sqlite development database with prepolulated with example data.
+Documentation can then be found under localhost:5000/swagger.

 ### Objective

 Your assignment is to build an internal API for a fake financial institution using Python and any framework.